corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archive-library.md

 ```

 ### Delete Snapshot

-Deletes the snapshot from the archive schema
+Deletes the snapshot from the archive schema.

 ```kotlin
 /**
  * Invoke the delete snapshot flow to delete the marked items from the archive schema.